 We were then taken to the sugar shanty, also know as the sugar shack, where the boilers are located.
 This is where the maple sap is boiled down into maple syrup.

 Did you know?
-It takes about 40 liters of maple sap to make 1 liter of maple syrup?
+It takes about 40 liters of maple sap to make 1 liter of maple syrup.
 That is a lot of sap the maple trees need to produce for our bottle of maple syrup we enjoy on our table top.

 To conclude the maple tapping experience, we then made our own bottle of maple syrup.

 By the time we made our bottle of maple syrup, everyone was hungry and needed some warmth from the outdoor cold.

 I was telling James that I rarely know how to cook with maple syrup aside from using it as a glaze on my meat, so their menu will give me inspiration on what I can do with my pure maple syrup at home.

 The dinner was a four course meal starting with the hor d’oeuvre, a salad for appetizer, a meat dish and a creamy dessert.

 The coffee crusted pork loin was delicious on the maple veloute.
 The coffee provided a bit of bitterness to the meat but is offset by the maple sweetness.

-Let’s just say that after the meal which was about 7PM, I was already ready to have a large cup of coffee to keep myself awake.
+Let’s just say that, after the meal ended which was about 7PM, I was already ready to have a large cup of coffee to keep myself awake.

-Did you know? bluegrass is a form of American roots music, which is along the lines of country music.
+Did you know?
+Bluegrass is a form of American roots music, which is along the lines of country music.
 It is based on English, Scottish & Irish traditional music.

 My Lighthouse Cottages

 The cottages are located near the mouth of the Grand River flowing into Lake Erie.
 It is across from Port Maitland Pier and next to a public beach, all within a 10 minute walk from the door.

 I took a walk in the morning to the pier just to enjoy the calmness of winter, and the smell of flowing water before everyone else come out and take a morning walk.

 Flyers Bakery & Café

 After our walk out at the pier at Port Maitland, we drove back into Dunnville to grab a hearty breakfast.
-We went to the Flyer’s Bakery and Café, which is located just to the right of The Minga.
+We went to the Flyers Bakery and Café, which is located just to the right of The Minga.

-It is an aviation-themed café that contains an antique store front.
-It is opened 7 days a week and serves all day breakfast on top of their regular breakfast & lunch menu.
+Flyers Bakery and Cafe is an aviation-themed café that contains an antique store front.
+It is open 7 days a week and serves all day breakfast on top of their regular breakfast & lunch menu.

 After having a short taste of Winter here, I know for my next winter trip to Haldimand County, I will bring my fishing gear and snow shoe to enjoy the outdoors.

 Huge thanks to Ontario’s Southwest and Haldimand County Tourism for sponsoring this post.
 As usual, reviews and opinions are entirely my own.